Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: A stacked spectrum of emitters at

 The standard deviation of the stacked spectrum will have contributions both from S/N limitations of individual spectra as well as source-by-source spectral variation in the individual sources \citep[e.g.][]{jon12}.
 Therefore, to capture both these effects, we use a bootstrapping method to calculate uncertainties on the stacked spectrum.
-To do this, we take our sample of 19 \civ emitters and replace one randomly selected \civ\ emitter by a \civ\ non-emitter selected from the parent VANDELS sample.
+To do this, we take our sample of 19 \civ\ emitters and replace one randomly selected \civ\ emitter by a \civ\ non-emitter selected from the parent VANDELS sample.
 We then produce a stacked spectrum of these 19 objects, with 18 \civ\ emitters and one non-emitter.
 We repeat this process of random replacement 500 times, consequently producing 500 stacked spectra with 18 \civ\ emitters and one non-emitter.

-In this way, any strong spectral feature that is being contributed by an outlying \civ\ emitter can be accounted for, and the resulting standard deviation will be an accurate measure of the `true' deviation of the stacke spectrum.
+In this way, any strong spectral feature that is being contributed by an outlying \civ\ emitter can be accounted for, and the resulting standard deviation will be an accurate measure of the `true' deviation of the stacked spectrum.
 The standard deviation of these bootstrapped spectra is used to calculate the $1\sigma$ uncertainty on the final stacked spectrum of \civ\ emitters.
 The final stacked spectrum along with $1\sigma$ errors is shown in Figure \ref{fig:stack}.

-A range of emission and absorption features are clearly detected in the stacked spectrum, with the \lya\ emission line appearing to be bright.
-In the sections that follow, we investigate the spectroscopic properties inferred from this stacked spectrum of \civ\ emitting galaxies, and below we briefly summarise and compare the observed properties of some of the brightest emission line features seen in the stack.
+A range of emission and absorption features are clearly detected in the stacked spectrum.
+In the sections that follow, we investigate the spectroscopic properties inferred from this stacked spectrum, and below we briefly summarise the observed properties of some of the brightest emission lines seen in the stack.